-Of course, this doesn’t diminish from the fact that tooth loss can be scary at first.
+Of course, this doesn’t diminish the fact that tooth loss can be scary at first.
 That being said, there has never been a better time in history to replace missing teeth.
-There are plenty of options available for you, each with their own pros and cons.
+There are plenty of options available for you, each with its own pros and cons.

 Dental implants can take anywhere from five to nine months to complete, depending on a patient’s health.
 On average, these implants are 85-90% successful.
 The most common reasons that an implant doesn’t take revolve around oral hygiene (like smoking) or excessive grinding of teeth.

-There are three common types of dental prosthesis that are commonly used today:
+There are three common types of dental prostheses that are commonly used today: